peteloh/DFK-tools/README.md

   - input 2 hero ids
   - track the probability of offspring traits: class, subclass, profession, bluestats, greenstats.

+How to use:
- Currently not hosted on a website.
-To run locally, clone this repo and type in terminal "streamlit run app.py"
+- Clone this repo and type in terminal "streamlit run app.py"
+- or open prototype: https://share.streamlit.io/peteloh/dfk-tools/main/app.py (this method only supports low traffic)